 Create a strong foundation on critical aspects of HR analytics: measurement, research methods, probability and statistics, analysis, and interpretation of data.
 Improve human capital decisions through a strategic use of HR data and effectively communicating findings to decision makers.
 Create a strong foundation on critical aspects of HR analytics: measurement, research methods, probability and statistics, analysis, and interpretation of data.
 Improve human capital decisions through a strategic use of HR data and effectively communicating findings to decision makers.
 Pre-requisites: Introduction to HR in the Business World (may be waived based on HR experience).
-Critical evaluation and research writing (may be waived based on writing assessment).
+Principles of Evidence-Based HR (may be waived based on research credentials assessment).